CorporatePhishingStudy/CorporatePhishingStudy/README.md

 This repository provides:

 * **Templates:** The full set of **31 phishing email templates** annotated with emotional and contextual cues (e.g., fear, curiosity, altruism, greed, personalization, authority, urgency).
+* **Code:** Python scripts for statistical analysis, visualization, and reproducibility of results [statistics.ipynb](./statistics.ipynb).
+* **Results:** An overview of our results in running over 13,000 phishing emails to 20 companies for 12 months.

-The study was conducted entirely within a legitimate corporate awareness program, under GDPR-compliant ethical standards.
+The study was conducted entirely within a corporate awareness program, under GDPR-compliant standards.